Menu

 Awhile back, we discussed gigging items you should bring backups for, and that included a backup amp.
 However, amps aren’t lightweight and portable like cables, accessories, or even an extra guitar or bass.
 In most cases, lugging a backup amp means another trip back to the car and one more thing to carry in and out of the venue (unless you have roadies, of course!).
 For that reason, many gigging musicians choose to forgo the backup amp and place their faith in their main amp.

-X1 All Tube Preamp Pedal
+The Carvin X1 All Tube Preamp Pedal With 12AX7 Tubes

 While it may not approximate the sound of your amp as well as a preamp pedal would, a good DI box is an old standby.
 If you rely more on your effects pedals for your tone rather than your amplifier, a DI box is a suitable option for getting out of a pinch.
 However, the sound might be a little sterile and harsh for some due to the lack of speaker simulation.